Instructions for applying for funding

 A project granted funding from the EU's regional and structural policy funds must implement one of the objectives of the Innovation and skills in Finland 2021–2027 programme.
 In the programme, priority areas and specific objectives are used to describe the objectives.

 The Centres for Economic Development, Transport and the Environment (ELY Centres) also grant business development aid from the funds of the programme.
-More information on this aid is available under Business funding and on the websites of the ELY Centres (Link to another website)
+More information on this aid is available under Business funding and on the websites of the Economic Development Centres (Link to another website)

 Before drawing up the application, it is advisable to determine: